edgarfinn/React-Intermediate-Reference/README.md

 ```

-[ES6 destructuring assignments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) can be a powerful tool for cleaning up your code, they offer a smart way to abbreviate value assignments from various data types, in order to the reduce the overall word count in your code base.
+[ES6 destructuring assignments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) can be a powerful tool for cleaning up your code, they offer a smart way to abbreviate value assignments from various data types, in order to reduce the overall word count in your code base.

 This simple line...
 ```js